amethyst/rfcs/README.md

 Amethyst, its component crates, or the RFC process itself.
 The definition of substantial is somewhat fluid, and to an extent set by the community.
 Some examples might include:

 - A change to a different crate used for physics calculations
 - Changes to how the editor communicates with the engine
 - Significant protocol changes to the networking library
 - Anything that has the potential to produce a substantial negative impact on users

 Some changes do not require an RFC:

 - Rephrasing, reorganizing, refactoring, or otherwise "changing shape does not change meaning".
 - Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.)
 - Additions only likely to be _noticed by_ other developers-of-amethyst, invisible to users-of-amethyst.
 - More tests and benchmarks

-If you submit a pull request that ends up being generating a lot of discussion and interest, you may be asked to submit an RFC.
+If you submit a pull request that ends up being generating a lot of discussion or pushback, you may be asked to submit an RFC.
 What seems to be a minor change can have unintended consequences other teams might see.

 ### Sub-team specific guidelines